 Utilise collaborative technologies

 Where do we even begin?
 There is a wide range of enabling tools to choose from.
-From project management (Trello, Asana, Basecamp, AirTable etc), to communication and mentorship (MentorCloud, Google Hangout, Skype), engaging with employees and connecting with them (Budaya, Happily), documentation (Google Docs, Evernote), time-tracking tool/software (Hubstaff), collective learning & community knowledge management (Necole) and a list of others, there is not one task that cannot be done remotely and collaboratively.
+From project management (Trello, Asana, Basecamp, AirTable etc) which are popular GatherContent alternatives, to communication and mentorship (MentorCloud, Google Hangout, Skype), engaging with employees and connecting with them (Budaya, Happily), documentation (Google Docs, Evernote), time-tracking tool/software (Hubstaff), collective learning & community knowledge management (Necole) and a list of others, there is not one task that cannot be done remotely and collaboratively.
 More importantly, most of the applications are cost effective and simple to use.
 If you want to run your operations lean and remotely, these tools are very useful.

 Not the rigid type, but more towards creating a consistency and a sense of “how we work”.
 Provide a structure and guidance for getting things done, efficiently and effectively.
 The objective is to provide a feedback loop so that progress can be measured, both on people and on the organisation.
 A good method would be a simple weekly update to touch base with everyone.